doughahn/doughahn.io/projects/marketing/stakeholder-engagement.md

 ### Curating Goodwill with a Strategic Purpose

-As the lead writer and strategist for a 4-year, $100M construction venture for Bently Enterprises, I had helped bring an ambitious startup's vision to life.
+As the lead writer and strategist for a 4-year, $100M construction venture for Bently Enterprises, I had helped bring an ambitious startup&rsquo;s vision to life.
 Collaborating closely with company executives, leaders, and external firms, we were able to craft a compelling narrative to share with stakeholders.

 ![Engaging Local Stakeholders: The local media amplifying our press releases language from an event.](/good-historic-vibes-in-action.webp)